viveknathani/viveknathani.github.io/src/static/markdown/blog/grokking-nat-and-packet-mangling-in-linux.md

 ## history

-As per the [RFC 1631](https://www.rfc-editor.org/rfc/rfc1631) from 1994, NAT was proposed as a *short term solution* to the IPv4 address shortage problem.
+As per the [RFC 1631](https://www.rfc-editor.org/rfc/rfc1631) from 1994, NAT was proposed as a *short-term solution* to the IPv4 address shortage problem.
 Today, in 2025, NAT is widely used everywhere.

-A patch-work that stayed forever.
+A patch work that stayed forever.
 Seems familiar?

 <img src="/static/images/wire-patch.jpeg">
 <p style="text-align:center"><i> Overhead cables that were supposed to be underground.
 Source: <a href="https://x.com/CoreyJMahler/status/1931057608162685149/photo/1">Twitter. </a> </i></p>